atsign-foundation/docs.atsign.com/content/docs/sdk/flutter/key_basics.md

 - privatekey:at_secret
 - privatekey:at_secret_deleted

-**atProtocol CRUD operations**
+**atPlatform CRUD operations**

 **Create/Update Data**
-SDK of atProtocol exposes two methods to create the data.
+atPlatform SDK exposes two methods to create the data.
 They are:

 - put
 - putMeta